davidmoten/sgb-decoder/README.md

 }
 ```

 Note that the canonical form in JSON would not have to be exactly matched as a string during a test for compliance.
 We don't care about whitespace outside of expressions (new lines, indents) so the match would be based on JSON equality.
-Every major programming language will have support for this sort of equality match (either in an open-source library or in the base platform).
+Every major programming language has support for this sort of equality match (either in an open-source library or in the base platform).